 Inventory to first shipped pilot, in concrete weekly increments.

 Before scoring anything, gather raw material.
 Run 30-minute structured interviews with department heads from each major function.
-You are looking for three signals: where manual time is being spent, where the current process has a measurable baseline, and where the integration chain is cleanest.
+You're looking for three signals: where manual time is being spent, where the current process has a measurable baseline, and where the integration chain is cleanest.

 Apply the three-axis rubric to the candidate list with a small cross-functional team — IT, legal, one business unit leader.
 The point is to surface disagreement about risk and integration complexity before commitment, not after.

 Lock the three picks.
 For each, establish the baseline before any AI deploys.
 This is non-negotiable.
-The baseline measurement runs at least two weeks before deployment so it is not contaminated by the novelty effect of the launch.
+The baseline measurement runs at least two weeks before deployment so it isn't contaminated by the novelty effect of the launch.

 Leadership insists on customer-facing as Pilot 1.
 What now?

 Make the trade-offs explicit, in writing, before commitment.
 Document the risk profile, the absent signal loop, and the brand exposure.
-Then propose a parallel path: run a small internal pilot concurrently so the learning environment does not depend on the customer-facing pilot succeeding.
+Then propose a parallel path: run a small internal pilot concurrently so the learning environment doesn't depend on the customer-facing pilot succeeding.
 Leadership often insists on customer-facing because nobody has handed them an honest risk inventory.
 Hand them one.
+If they proceed anyway, insist on three things before go-live: a clean baseline, a 30-day measurement checkpoint, and a documented rollback plan that doesn't require a press release.

 How do you measure signal quality before you ship?

-You are measuring whether the measurement infrastructure exists, not whether the AI is good.
+You're measuring whether the measurement infrastructure exists, not whether the AI is good.
 Before deployment, three questions decide it.
 Does this metric exist in a system today?
 Can you query it without manual effort?
 Is it measured at a frequency short enough to see 30-day changes?
 Any 'no' drops the signal score.
 The point is to identify measurement gaps before deployment, not to retrofit measurement after the pilot is live.
+If the metric doesn't exist, building it is the first deliverable — before any model touches the workflow.

 Should the three pilots run in the same business unit?